Frequently Asked Questions

 8. How do I pay for the service?

 Payments are made in advance.
-For large projects, partial payments are acceptable.
+For large projects, partial payments by installment are recommended.
 Online methods, like PayPal, are preferred.
 Credit cards are processed by PayPal.
 Email transfer or direct bank deposit is also acceptable.

 9. How should I send the document?